yangqi0/petitgpt/README.md

 - checkpoint selection,
 - sampling and failure analysis. -->

 The current model is approximately **137M parameters**.
-It remains limited as a general assistant, but the project demonstrates an end-to-end research-engineering workflow for small language model training.
+The entire training process can be run on a single RTX 4090 GPU.

 ---